-Both the T6i and the FZ100 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the FZ100 have been discontinued, but can regularly be found used on ebay.
 The FZ100 was replaced by the Panasonic FZ150, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic FZ100 Manual.
+Further information on the features and operation of the T6i and FZ100 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic FZ100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T6i and the Panasonic FZ100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.